GoogleCloudPlatform/community/tutorials/monitoring-jvm-metrics-gke/index.md

 ## Before you begin

-Before running this tutorial, you must set up a Google Cloud project, and you need to have Docker and the Cloud SDK installed.
+For this tutorial, you must set up a Google Cloud project to host your [Micronaut](https://micronaut.io) application, and you must have Docker and the

-Create a project that will host your [Micronaut](https://micronaut.io) application.
-You can also reuse an existing project.
+Cloud SDK installed.
+We recommend that you create a new project for this tutorial, whcih makes the cleanup at the end easier.

 1. Use the [Cloud Console](https://console.cloud.google.com/)
-    to create a new Cloud Platform project.
+    to create a new Google Cloud project.
 Remember the project ID; you will need it later.
-Later commands in this tutorial will use `[PROJECT_ID]` as a substitution, so you might consider setting the `PROJECT_ID` environment variable in your shell.
+Later commands in this tutorial use `[PROJECT_ID]` as a placeholder, so you might consider setting the `PROJECT_ID` environment variable in your shell.

 2. Enable billing for your project.

 3. Install the [Google Cloud SDK](https://cloud.google.com/sdk/).
-Make sure you [initialize](https://cloud.google.com/sdk/docs/initializing) the SDK and set the default project to the new project you created.
+Make sure that you [initialize](https://cloud.google.com/sdk/docs/initializing) the SDK and set the default project to the new project that you created.

 3. Install [JDK 11 or higher](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) if you do not already have it.

-## Prepare your environments
+## Prepare your environment

-You will need a new GKE cluster with [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.
-Run the following commands to setup your environment
+You need a new GKE cluster with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.

+Run the following commands to setup your environment:

 ```
 export CLUSTER_NAME=metrics-demo